-- When we find ourselves in frustrating situations, we can easily lose control and experience an emotional meltdown, which results from difficult feelings.
+- When we find ourselves in frustrating situations, we might experience an emotional meltdown, which results from difficult feelings.

-- Fortunately, there are healthy ways to respond to an emotional meltdown, of which includes understanding one’s frustrations, tuning into one’s physical self, and breathing.
+- Fortunately, there are healthy ways to respond to an emotional meltdown, of which include understanding one’s frustrations, tuning into one’s physical self, and breathing.

 - If you’re feeling frustrated and on the verge of having an emotional meltdown, first take a step back to evaluate your thoughts associated with the frustrating event.

 - Then, consider if your frustrations are really rooted in the present circumstances; it is possible that they’re rooted in a past experience, instead.

 - Now, look at where your negative emotions are manifesting and focus on soothing that part of your body.